jamf/jamfpro/README.md

 ## Kubernetes Deployment
 When enabling clustering the Tomcat manifest should include both `POD_NAME` and `POD_IP` environment variables which can be accessed via the Kubernetes downward API.
-The environment variable `MASTER_NODE_NAME` should be set to whichever pod will become the master node.
+The environment variable `PRIMARY_NODE_NAME` should be set to whichever pod will become the primary node.
 An example of utilizing the downward API in a manifest:
 ```
 - name: POD_NAME
 valueFrom: